elisiondesign/multilanguage-nuxt/README.md

 the overhead completely, but promotes a single entry solution.
 Thanks to it, you need only to maintain single file/function in order to keep your multilingual site up-to-date.

-The easiest way to define custom URL's is to configure __pages__ attribute in nuxt config file.
+The easiest way to define custom URL's is to configure __pages__ attribute in the nuxt config file.

 ```
 // nuxt.config.js